neonevm/neon-evm.docs/docs/operating/accounts.md

 - The size of the [holder account](/docs/architecture/solana-accounts/#holder-account-size)
 - The number of holder accounts

-> Remember, the number of holder accounts correlates with the the TPS of the Neon Proxy instance.
+> Remember, the number of holder accounts correlates with the TPS of the Neon Proxy instance.

 <Tabs>